cncf/foundation/allowed-third-party-license-policy.md

 1. It is fully licensable under the approved licenses set forth below under [Approved Licenses] (including combinations with Apache-2.0); AND

-2. It is stored unmodified in a designated third-party folder; AND
+2. It is either (A) stored unmodified in a designated third-party folder, or (B) not stored in the CNCF project repository and instead retrieved at installation or build time from the upstream third party repository or package repository; AND

-3. It has indications of substantial use outside CNCF by satisfying one of the
+5. It has indications of substantial use outside CNCF by satisfying one of the
 following:

     1. the component is part of the applicable programming language’s standard